 - Remain Neutral: As the HR person for your organization or company you represent not only management, but the employees as well.
 It’s important that when the tough situations arise to listen to both the employee and management to offer solid advice.
 Management and the employees alike will appreciate your objectivity in the end.

 - Shape the Culture: Remind your organization of the mission, vision, and values as these are foundations for any company.
 Also, be a positive “trend setter” and lead by example.
 Let employees see you as the HR professional represent the company’s foundational aspects.
-This will in turn make employees a believer in them as well.
-Furthermore, be a positive influencer on senior management regarding the mission, vision and values.
+This will, in turn, make employees a believer in them as well.
+Furthermore, be a positive influence on senior management regarding the mission, vision, and values.
 Remind them of how to implement them and follow up with employees about the importance.

 Being dependable, reliable and responsive, not hiding but being seen, remaining neutral, thinking strategically, and shaping the culture are only a few ways to increase a positive HR presence.
 However, take the time observe the needs of your organization as this will further allow you to create a positive Human Resources presence.